stabla/good-google-fonts/README.md

 A website with bad font will be ugly website.
 But it's about words too.

-It's not rule, but take care of what font you're using.
+It's not an univeral rule, but take care of what font you're using.

 #### Ressources used :
 - http://hellohappy.org/beautiful-web-type/